 - a good communicator to explain treatments

-- able to motivate patients to clean their teeth and change their diet
+- able to motivate patients to take care of their teeth and change their diet

 - able to concentrate